yxj0312/fashionette-challenge/fashionette-challenge.md

 2. More features of tvmaze api, like search schedule, country

-3. More validations of request query('name'), like regex check for some special symbols i.e '?', '!'
+3. More validations for request, like regex check for some special symbols i.e '?', '!'

 4. Authentication middleware?